mrU1onMaSr/PythonProjects/README.md

 Note my projects with Tk at the end require tkinter to be installed

 -you can install it by "pip install tkinter"

-Api1 needs flask to perform.

--you can install it by "pip install flask"